 To avoid having to count each card individually, wait until each player has received two cards.
 Starting hands with one high and one low card result in 0, so you can ignore this hand.
 This saves a lot of time and concentration, because you don't have to count +1 and then -1 again, but simply do nothing at all.

 True Count depending on the number of decks

-Unfortunately, the running count is not yet of much use.
-With the Hi-Lo-Count you always convert the Running Count into the "True Count".
-To do this, you divide the running count by the number of remaining decks.
+Unfortunately, the running count is not very useful.
+With the Hi-Lo count, you always convert the running count into the "true count".
+To do this, divide the running count by the number of remaining card decks.